 1-2.
 Procedure as listed in this step is initiated as specified in the relevant clauses of this specification.
 The relevant steps of the procedure as specified in the figure above are executed.

 3. The PGW-C shall select new PGW-U as specified in clause 5.12.
-If the network is configured to perform F-TEIDu allocation in the CP function then PGW-C allocates F-TEIDu for the default bearer.
-Then the PGW-C sends an Sx Session Establishment Request to the selected PGW-U for creating Sx session for the UE.
-The F-TEIDu for the default bearer shall be included if the PGW-C has allocated the same.
+The PGW-C sends an Sx Session Establishment Request to the selected PGW-U for creating Sx session for the UE.